Dragon Empires: Cancellation

 Codemasters revealed in September 3, 2004 that they had ceased game development citing technical issues.
 Three days later, Dragon Empires producer Gary Dunn explained that their server code was incapable of supporting the number of clients expected for a massively multiplayer game.
-This prompted a six-week review of the game's viability, which found that the cost to fix the difficulties would be high and the decision was made instead to cancel the title.
+This prompted a six-week review of the game's viability, which found that the cost to fix the difficulties would be high and the decision was made to cancel the title.

 Despite the cancellation of several MMOs in 2004, Ed Relf, marketing brand manager at Codemasters maintained that the tightly packed MMORPG market was not a reason for the discontinuation.
 The Dragon Empires community started a petition hoping to renew development in the game.
 However, the game's official website was closed some time after June 17, 2005.